stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

   - title: "Incremental Replication for {{ integration.display_name }}"
     anchor: "incremental-replication-for-amazon-s3-csv"
     content: |
-      While data from {{ integration.display_name }} integrations is replicated using [Key-based Incremental Replication]({{ link.replication.key-based-incremental | prepend: site.baseurl }}), the behavior for this integration subtly different from other integrations.
+      While data from {{ integration.display_name }} integrations is replicated using [Key-based Incremental Replication]({{ link.replication.key-based-incremental | prepend: site.baseurl }}), the behavior for this integration differs subtly from other integrations.

       The table below compares Key-based Incremental Replication and [Replication Key]({{ link.replication.rep-keys | prepend: site.baseurl }}) behavior for {{ integration.display_name }} to that of other integrations.